 - Are there restrooms in the bog?

-There are several but they are few and far between.
-Our Welcome Center on Owl Avenue has one that is available 24/7.
+There are several, but they are few and far between.
+Our Welcome Center on Owl Avenue has one that is available 24/7/365.
 There is an outhouse at the Stone Lake public landing and at the McDavitt Recreation area (walk between the hockey rink and the pleasure rink to find the outhouses on left side of trail).
-Otherwise, you’d need to go to Cotton, MN where there are 2 gas stations and a cafe.
+Otherwise, you’d need to go to Cotton, MN where there is a gas station and a cafe.
 The Victory Coffeehouse is open ONLY TUESDAYS & THURSDAYS 8am-3pm and has a bathroom.
 Outhouses/Restrooms are marked on our birding map.
 Plan accordingly!

 There is the Wilbert Cafe in Cotton that is open daily for breakfast, lunch and dinner.
 In Meadowlands, there is the Trailside Bar & Grill which opens at 3pm on weekdays but before lunch on weekends.
 You can also get food at the gas station in Cotton.
 The Victory Coffeehouse on the main drag in Meadowlands is open limited hours (Tuesday & Thursday 8am-3pm).
 Free will donation for coffee and good treats (muffins, breads, pastries, etc.)

 - Where can I get gas?

-The only nearby gas stations are the two in Cotton, MN.
+The only nearby gas station is the one in Cotton, MN along US53 (four-lane).
 Plan accordingly!

 - Do you guys run the festival?

 The festival is no longer taking place.
-Friends of Sax-Zim Bog organizes the field trips for the festival.
-The Sax-Zim Winter Bird Festival was started by guide Mike Hendrickson but is now run by the Toivola-Meadowlands Development Board.
-We support this fantastic event and help however we can.
+Friends of Sax-Zim Bog formerly organized the field trips and speakers for the festival.
+The Sax-Zim Winter Bird Festival was started by guide Mike Hendrickson and was run by the town of Meadowlands.
+No plans to resurrect the festival as of now.

 - Are there any places I should avoid?